Chaitanyachhibba/House-Sales-Price-Prediction-in-King-County/README.md

 # House-Sales-Price-Prediction-in-King-County

-Predict the proces of houuses in King County
+Predict the proces of houses in King County

 We will be using data from a Kaggle data set: